-#6121 -- Sexual Harassment in the Workplace
+- #6121 -- Sexual Harassment in the Workplace

-#6122 -- Employee Grievances
+- #6122 -- Employee Grievances

+- #7550 -- Dignity for All Students

+- #7551 -- Sexual Harassment of Students

-#8130 -- Equal Educational Opportunities
+- #8130 -- Equal Educational Opportunities

-#8220 -- Career and Technical (Occupational) Education
+- #8220 -- Career and Technical (Occupational) Education

 SUBJECT: TITLE IX AND SEX DISCRIMINATION

 The District is committed to creating and maintaining education programs and activities which are free from discrimination and harassment.
 This policy addresses complaints of sex discrimination, including sexual harassment, made under Title IX of the Education Amendments Act of 1972 and its implementing regulations (Title IX).
 It is just one component of the District's overall commitment to maintaining a discrimination and harassment-free educational and work environment.